monday-factory/nette-tutors/_posts/2017-03-05-blog-in-20-minutes.md

 ### Configuration

 Now that your application is up and running, we will configure a database connection.
 There are plenty of great database layers.
 You are maybe familiar with Doctrine.
 Sure you can use it.
 Or the native Nette Database.
 Or some other library.
 I will walk you through all popular database layers in upcoming articles.
 Now we will use `Nette Database` and MySql database.
-Open your configuration local file (`config.local.neon`).
+Open your configuration local file (`app/config/config.local.neon`).
 There is already some predefined database configuration, probably looking like this:

 {% highlight neon %}
 parameters: